Sainte Marie, Reconnect with authenticity in this haven

 To Sainte Marie (SMS), Tsaradia offers up to 3 flights per week from Antananarivo (TNR), and up to 2 flights per week from Toamasina (Tamatave - TMM).

-Don't wait to book your plane ticket, and take advantage of the cheapest fares to Boraha Island.
+Book your flight ticket now, and take advantage of the cheapest fares to Boraha Island.